 Mike holds S.B. degrees in electrical engineering and in anthropology from the Massachusetts Institute of Technology, and M.A. and Ph.D. degrees in anthropology from Harvard University.

 His research focus has been on the history and social relations of technology.
 He has worked as an electronics engineer for the Department of Defense, and he has held teaching and research positions relating to the social study of technology at M.I.T., Harvard, and Yale University, including a stint as Assistant Collections Manager/Curator at Harvard's Peabody Museum of Archaeology and Ethnology.
 Through the arrangement between Stevens and IEEE that sponsors the IEEE History Center, Mike is currently Industry Associate Professor of History.

-Mike lives on Long Island, New York, with his wife, Emily Schneider, Ph.D., and has three children.
+Mike lives on Long Island, NY, USA, with his wife, Emily Schneider, Ph.D., and has three children.
 He is active in his local synagogue.